A Vision for Women-centric Care

 The impact of national screening programmes cannot be overstated when discussing breast and cervical cancer mortality rates.
 It is a simple truth that in most cases, the earlier cancer is detected, the better the outcome.
 However, when the invitation to attend screening arrives or the calendar reminder pops up, it can provoke many different feelings, from heightened anxiety to indifference.

-Giving someone ownership without burdening them is a delicate balance, but we need to strive for this to engage women and get them through the initial mental hurdle of booking /attending their appointment [Local markets to adapt as necessary].
+Giving someone ownership without burdening them is a delicate balance, but we need to strive for this to engage women and get them through the initial mental hurdle of booking /attending their appointment.
 After all, you can have the most efficient and accurate technology possible, but it is rendered obsolete if you have no one to screen.

 When leading a busy life and juggling responsibilities, making time for a screening appointment can seem like just another task on a never-ending to do list.
 Making screening appointments as easy and as simple as possible should be a priority for healthcare systems.
 The Guidelines Development Group for the European Commission Initiative on Breast Cancer (ECIBC) has recommended using a letter with a fixed appointment date and time when inviting women for screening to remove the burden of diary management,1 which is a useful first step, but there are other measures that can be considered